Skip to main content

 You can take a career break for:

-• domestic reasons (for example, child-rearing)
+• domestic reasons (such as child-rearing)

 • foreign travel